 While art inspires kids to use their imagination more, this enables them to use that same creativity in other situations as well.
 Art requires resourcefulness and a fine eye for detail.
 Kids are challenged to create something that’s not only visually appealing, but serves an intended purpose or meaning for both the creator and the audience.

 4. Trains Kids in Art Appreciation

 Having your child become familiar with artistic environments like museums and exhibits helps them notice and appreciate art forms all around them in everyday life.
 Critiquing art teaches kids how to evaluate different artwork, as well as to receive feedback for their own work.
 Kids then learn to identify the factors that make an art piece beautiful.

 The great thing about arts education is that it fosters inclusivity.
 Bonding over creative projects can be a way for a shy child to reach out to his peers and the adults in their environment.
 Doing artistic pursuits can be a solo effort in some cases.
 However, there’s a joy to be found in sharing your work with friends and family.

-Even a child with no artistic inclinations will enjoy the process of creating art pieces.
+Even a child with no artistic inclinations who is unlikely to sit down with coloring books can still enjoy the process of creating art pieces.
 Art can be a source of accomplishment which can give others in the community a chance to appreciate his/her work.